 - Online and in-person lessons blended to work together in a complementary way

-Blended learning goes far beyond setting an online task for homework.
+Hybrid learning goes far beyond setting an online task for homework.
 Instead, you plan how the live (synchronous) and self-directed (asynchronous) lessons work together.

 This could involve ‘flipped learning’ where students come to a live lesson prepared to talk about what they’ve learnt.
 Alternatively, you can set online activities and research for them to complete after your lesson to reinforce key concepts.

-Advantages of blended learning
+Advantages of hybrid learning